Iowa flood of 2008: Cedar Rapids

 Linn County moved most of its government offices, including the county courts, to the campus of Kirkwood Community College and later to a former Montgomery Ward store in Westdale Mall.

 Tremendous disruption to the city's utilities occurred.
 Electricity was cut off to the flooded parts of the city by the power company, Alliant Energy, as was natural gas; telephone and internet service was also disrupted.

 As the waters receded, flooded buildings were inspected by "strike teams" before owners were allowed to return and check out the damage.
 They used a color-coded system.
 Green meant the building was safe for occupancy, yellow meant entry should be limited and at one's own risk, red indicated serious damage/no entry, and purple was later used for buildings which were to be demolished.
-In biggest problems with homes were collapsing basements or foundations.
-In cases where water had reached the first floor or higher, there was failure of the floor joists, leading to a sagging or collapse into the basement.
-The Time Check neighborhood is particularly hard hit, where several hundred homes were said to be beyond salvation and will be demolished.
+The largest issues with homes were collapsing basements or foundations.
+In cases where water had reached the first floor or higher, there was a failure of the floor joists, leading to a sagging or collapse into the basement.
+The Time Check neighborhood was particularly hard hit, where hundreds of homes were demolished.
+Much of the neighborhood was bought out, with continued plans to convert much of the land into a park, referred to as the "Greenway Parks Plan".

-On the third anniversary of the disaster (June 12, 2011), Cedar Rapids was still rebuilding from the largest flood to ever hit.
-The city was yet to rebuild the main branch of its public library, the new federal courthouse was under construction, and the City government was in process of moving back to May's Island.
+On the third anniversary of the disaster (June 12, 2011), Cedar Rapids was still rebuilding.
+The city was yet to rebuild the main branch of its public library, the new federal courthouse was under construction, and the city government was in process of moving back to May's Island.
 These projects have since been completed.
-The iconic Dairy Queen on 1st Ave downtown is gone, along with several hundred homes that were razed, and many businesses that were not able to recover.
+The iconic Dairy Queen on 1st Ave downtown was gone, and many other businesses were not able to recover.
 On June 13, 2011, the replica of The Statue of Liberty was rededicated on May's Island after being washed away by the flood.